Submanifolds that are level sets of solutions to a second-order elliptic PDE: Guide to the paper and strategy of proof

 for the $C^p$ norm of a map $f$ in a set $U\subset\RR^n$, and denote by $B(x,\rho)$ the ball of radius $\rho$ centered at a point $x\in\RR^n$.
 We will always assume that $n\geq3$.
 If $\Om$ is a (possibly unbounded) domain of $\RR^n$, we will denote by

 the infimum of the $L^2$ spectrum of $-\De$ in the domain $\Om$ with Dirichlet boundary conditions.

 As customary, we will say that a function satisfies a PDE in a closed set $S$ if the PDE holds in some open set containing $S$.
 All the diffeomorphisms appearing in this article are assumed $C^\infty$ and orientation-preserving without further mention, and all the submanifolds of $\RR^n$ that we will consider are $C^\infty$, oriented, properly embedded and without boundary.
+We will say a submanifold of $\RR^n$ has codimension $m$ if all its connected components do.